Mooad/Mooad/README.md

 - 👋 Hi, I’m @Mooad
-- 👀 I’m interested mainly in Java Projects a
+- 👀 I’m interested mainly in Java Projects
 - 🌱 I’m currently learning Spark and other data processing frameworks :)
 - 💞️ I’m looking to collaborate on interesting projects in various domains
 - 📫 How to reach me https://twitter.com/maximilionm